 Message from the Chair

 Welcome to the Department of Religion.
-We are one of the oldest religion departments in Canada, and one of the largest in North America, with sixteen full-time faculty and nearly 100 graduate students.
+Established in 1958, we are the oldest religion department in Canada, and one of the oldest and largest in North America, with sixteen full-time faculty and nearly 100 graduate students.
 We offer a broad array of courses and seminars that cover all the major religious traditions of the world, and reflect our faculty's research strengths in multiple overlapping and interdisciplinary field areas.

 Let me highlight a few exciting facts about our department: